Tidal Disruptions of Main Sequence Stars -- V. The Varieties of Disruptions: Circularized Total Disruptions

-We call a tidal disruption ``circularized" if the relativistic apsidal precession of the orbit is large enough ($\gtrsim 1$~radian) that the apsidal axes of the early-returning debris streams swing around so that they strike the slightly later-returning streams at a large angle.
-The shock speed is then of order the free-fall speed near $r_p$, so that much of the orbital kinetic energy is dissipated into heat.
-The result is an extremely hot gas, one with internal energy per nucleon $\langle \epsilon \rangle \simeq 20 (R_{\rm circ}/r_p) (v_s/v_{\rm ff})^2$~MeV, for shock speed $v_s$ and free-fall speed $v_{\rm ff}$ at the location of the shock.
+When $r_p \lesssim R_{\rm circ}\simeq 10r_{g}$, the shock speed is of order the free-fall speed near $r_p$, so that much of the orbital kinetic energy is dissipated into heat.
+The result is an extremely hot gas, one with internal energy per particle $\langle \epsilon \rangle \simeq 25 (r_p/10r_{g})^{-1} (v_s/v_{\rm ff})^2$~MeV, for shock speed $v_s$ and free-fall speed $v_{\rm ff}$ at the location of the shock.
 Supported partly by the pressure due to this internal energy and partly by rotation (by definition, the specific angular momentum of the matter is comparable to what is needed for a circular orbit at this radius), the debris should form a geometrically thick disk.